Pyrotheum1702/Web-Development-Self-Taught-Document/10-python-decorator/README.md

     -  You can pass the function as a parameter to another function.
     -  You can return the function from a function.
     -  You can store them in data structures such as hash tables, lists, ...
-  - `@decorator-name`: to apply decorators to a function.
+  - `@` + decorator name: put on top of a function to apply the decorator to it.
   - Chaining decorator:
     - Means decorating a function with multiple decorators.
-3. Notice:
+1. Notice:
   - `fuction` vs `function()`: `function` is a function object, `function()` a function call